KristofferHebert/react-address-form-example/README.md

 If I had more time...

 - Prettier script or hook
-- Prepush hook that runs tests before pushing code branches
+- Prepush hook that runs tests before pushing code
 - I would to add more tests to the Address form component to validate all inputs
 - Refactor inputs to handle form types like select, radio
 - Refactor Address form into reusable Form factory Component that uses a form schema